 A Car Ride to the Doctor

-When I greet these car service guys I smile a lot - the smile of isn't she cute this little old lady practically toppling over and dying in my arms and I'm only 3 inches taller than her and clearly I'm her daughter just look at the cheekbones and we even still dress alike parka, beret, sneakers look how much I'm caring for my old mother aren't we a sympathetic sight?
+I greeted this guy with the smile I greet everyone and anyone I have to enlist to help me take care of Florence.
+It says: isn't she cute this little old lady practically toppling over and dying in my arms and I'm only 3 inches taller than her but clearly I'm her daughter just look at the cheekbones and we even still dress alike parka, beret, sneakers look how much I'm caring for my old mother aren't we a sympathetic sight?

-This car service guy zips left to Delancey.
-At the red light, Florence reads aloud all the signs in the window of the last remaining Spanish-Chinese restaurant in the city.
+The car zipped onto Delancey.
+I had about fifteen minutes of not-panicking before we got to the Curb of Insanity.
+At the red light, Florence read aloud all the signs in the window of the last remaining Spanish-Chinese restaurant in the city.
 "Apolo.
 Restaurant.
-Lunch Specials.
-8.95.
+Lunch Specials. $8.95.
 That's expensive."

-First Avenue mid-day traffic opens up like an empty Sunday, the arms of someone big who says gimme a hug, the wide boulevard of another city maybe in Europe, the buildings suddenly with character, not tarted-up tenements with $2000 a month rent for a studio.
+We watched the stores fly by.
+Turning up First Avenue, the street looked like an empty Sunday, a wide boulevard of another city maybe in Europe - stately and gracious, the buildings suddenly with character, not tarted-up tenements with $2000 a month rent for a studio.

 MY PRIVATE CONEY presents IT WAS HER NEW YORK, the short stories that accompany the work-in-progress video and photo collection of the same name (myprivateconey.com - media link - IT WAS HER NEW YORK).
 The stories and the media explore the tender rubble that holds both my mother, Florence's and New York's soul as one disappears into old age and the other into gentrification.
 All are real observations and/or experiences with very little tall-tale telling.